 It doesn’t have to be this way.
 Successful meetings and events hold a lot of meaning and build connection among your team.
 Introducing a little fun into the mix will give your employees more to work with.
 And it doesn’t take a bunch of silly staff awards to make that happen.

 Injecting more fun into your meetings won’t guarantee their success, but — if you do it right — it will help build connections between teammates.
 In a nutshell: making meetings more enjoyable will boost the engagement and experience for every attendee.
 (If you want to see how to boost engagement in other areas of your company – get a tour of the YouEarnedIt platform.)

-Here are a few random ideas on how to up the fun factor in your next meeting.
+Here are 18 different ideas for engaging attendees by upping the fun factor in your next meeting.

-Send people a fun “How to Survive the Meeting” tip sheet.
-Keep it fun, but include some actual nuggets that will help put attendees’ minds at ease.
+- Send people a fun “How to Survive the Meeting” tip sheet.
+Keep it light, but include some snippets that will help put attendees’ minds at ease.

 During the Meeting

 - Use time to your advantage.
 Moving quickly on an agenda shows your attendees that you respect their time and expect them to stay engaged.
 It doesn’t sound fun, but keeping things moving keeps everyone on task.

 - Look for opportunities to create meeting rituals and traditions.
 Traditions help bond people together.
 It might be a ritual to have a stuffed animal or other toy to show when the meeting is going off track.
 Or a wand to show who has the “mike” in the meeting.

 - Include a fun trivia list or fun questionnaire for a larger sales or company meeting.